raspberrypilearning/blockscad-pendant/en/step_2.md

 --- /task ---
 --- task ---
-Create a cylinder with a radius of 12mm and a height of 2mm.
+Create a `cylinder` with a radius of `12` and a height of `2` (the unit here is millimetres).

 ![screenshot](images/pendant-cylinder.png)

-Cylinders are automatically centred along the X and Y axes.
-Select `not centered` so that the pendant will sit on the 'surface'.
+`Cylinders` are automatically centred along the X and Y axes.
+Select `not centered` so that the pendant sits on the surface.
+(This means that the Z axis value is larger than 0).

-Click on the `Render` button after each change to your code to see the results.
+Click on the **Render** button after each change to your code to see the results.

 --- /task ---
 --- task ---
-Now, use `difference`{:class="blockscadsetops"} to remove a smaller cylinder from the centre.
-This will create a hoop:
+Now, use `difference`{:class="blockscadsetops"} to remove a smaller `cylinder` from the centre.
+This creates a hoop:

 ![screenshot](images/pendant-hoop.png)

 If you like, you can click on the coloured square to change the colour used in the viewer.
-This will not affect the colour of your pendant, as that will depend on the colour of the filament that you use.
+This does not affect the colour of your pendant, as that depends on the colour of the filament that you use.

 --- /task ---